eric-snyder/comp20-esnyder/messages/README.md

 # On: 10/22/2015
 #

-1. What has been implemented correctly?
-What hasn't?
+1. I believe that everything was implemented correctly.

-2. Who have I collaborated with?
-Mateo Davis, Rohun Dhar
+2. For this lab, I have spoken with and worked with Mateo Davis, Rohun Dhar, and Erica Schwartz.

-3. How many hours?
-Began today on the 22nd at 3pm
+3. I worked on this assignment for approximately 4 hours.

-4. Is it possible to request the data from a different origin (e.g., http://messagehub.herokuapp.com/) or from your local machine (from file:///) from using XMLHttpRequest?
-Why or why not?
+4. It's not possible to request data from another origin due to same origin policy.
+In other words, trying to take information from an origin like the local machine won't work due to limitations in place to prevent a security risk.